-In addition, do not apply PRWORA sponsor deeming rules to an immigrant (adult or child) or the parent of an immigrant child who is a victim of domestic abuse, or the child of a victim of domestic abuse as defined in Eligibility for Immigrants who are Domestic Violence Victims 3.12.1.5, who is no longer living with the abuser, and who has demonstrated a substantial connection between the need for FoodShare and the abuse.
+In addition, do not apply PRWORA sponsor deeming rules to an immigrant (adult or child) or the parent of an immigrant child who is a victim of domestic abuse, or the child of a victim of domestic abuse as defined in SECTION 3.12.1.5 BATTERED IMMIGRANT ELIGIBILITY, who is no longer living with the abuser, and who has demonstrated a substantial connection between the need for FoodShare and the abuse.
 This exemption lasts for a period of 12 months from the date of application.
 After 12 months, the victims of domestic abuse continue to be exempt from deeming with regard to the resources and income of the abuser only.